IntersectAustralia/asvo-tao/README.rst

 The Theoretical Astrophysical Obvservatory (TAO) is a service hosted and supported by the `Centre for Astrophysics and Supercomputing <http://astronomy.swin.edu.au/>`_ at the `Swinburne University of Technology <http://www.swinburne.edu.au/>`_ to facilitate research in to the galaxy formation and the evolution of the universe.

+For more information about TAO and the ASVO, please see the `ASVO Web Site <http://asvo.org.au>`_.

 Web UI
 ======